What is Fair Market Valuation (FMV)?

 Types of Assets and How to Report Them:

 Precious Metals, Brokerage Accounts, Publicly Traded Assets, and Cash.

 LLCs and Entities

 Entrust will provide the fair market value (FMV) of your account as of December 31 of each year to the IRS.

-Entrust will provide the account owner with the IRS form 5498 with the same FMV information for the account.
+Entrust will provide the account owner with the IRS Form 5498 with the FMV information for the account.

 How Do I Perform Valuations (Appraisals) for my Fair Market Valuation?

 To properly report the FMV of an asset, a qualified, independent third party should perform the valuation and then complete the Fair Market Valuation Form.
 A qualified, independent third party may be a: